Increase Your Efficiency For Guarantee Muscle Growth

 A super-set is when you perform two exercises in a row, without rest in between.

 The best way to implement super-sets is to alternate exercises of antagonistic muscle groups, such as chest and back, or biceps and triceps.
-This way, instead of sitting around looking at eye candy during your rest period, you are working a different muscle, but not putting a demand on what you just worked.
+This way, instead of sitting around looking at eye candy during your rest period, you are working a different muscle, but not putting demand on what you just worked.
 Be aware though, this can put a serious amount of strain on your body if you’re not used to this level of intensity.

-Work Harder & Recover Faster
+Work Harder & Recover Faster for Guarantee Muscle Growth

 One of the keys to building muscle is working to your maximum potential during every workout, and then recovering faster so you can hit the iron again.
 Proper supplementation can help you with both of these objectives.

-During your workout you want to make sure you have the energy to continue pushing out reps in the middle of that bicep smashing super-set.
+During your workout, you want to make sure you have the energy to continue pushing out reps in the middle of that bicep smashing super-set.
 CARBION+ will flood your muscles with readily available fuel while AMINOCORE will help keep you anabolic.
-Try 2 scoops of CARBION+ with 1 scoop of AMINOCORE Key Lime Cherry – this is not only delicious, but packs a serious punch.
+Try 2 scoops of CARBION+ with 1 scoop of AMINOCORE Key Lime Cherry – this is not only delicious but packs a serious punch.

 - Tremblay, Angelo, et al. Impact of exercise intensity on body fatness and skeletal muscle metabolism.
 Metabolism, 1994; 43(7): 814-818

-- Yoshika, M, et al. Impact of high-intensity exercise on energy expenditure, lipid oxidation and body fatness.
+- Yoshika, M, et al. Impact of high-intensity exercise on energy expenditure, lipid oxidation, and body fatness.
 International Journal of Obesity, 2001; 25: 332-339